New York Pizzas Getting Better in Bangkok

 It’s the same way I look at it.
 Especially when I started making pizza reviews in Bangkok.
 And I can say for certain it is an exciting time!

-As of writing, I made a few pizza reviews on Wally’s Travels and Eats, which is my second YouTube channel.
+As of writing, I’ve filmed a few pizza reviews on Wally’s Travels and Eats.
+This is my second YouTube channel.
 Go check it out and discover Bangkok’s pizza scene!

 I’ve tried over 24 types of pizzas in Thailand so far!